Fellowship Tracks

 Clinical/Clinician-Educator Track

-6. Participation in Department of Medicine Fellows as Clinician Educator Program (FACE), year 2, if desired
+• Participation in Department of Medicine Fellows as Clinician Educators (FACE) Program

 Healthcare Services and Healthcare Quality

-This track prepares fellows for Infectious Disease careers with special emphasis in hospital epidemiology, health services research or healthcare quality, including antimicrobial stewardship.
+This track prepares fellows for infectious diseases careers with special emphasis in hospital epidemiology, health services research or health care quality, including antimicrobial stewardship.
 It is anticipated that the majority of fellows who select this track are interested in an academic career.
-Features of this track include the following (below).
-Components selected would depend on the professional goals of the individual trainee.
+Features of this track include the following:

-7. If an academic career is planned, paths to a Master’s of Public Health or Master’s of Science in Clinical Investigation during third and fourth research years are possible.
-Usually these are combined with formal research fellowships (see below).
-Coursework in statistics or epidemiology is possible for those not planning on a Master’s degree.
+• Paths to a Master’s of Public Health or Master’s of Science in Clinical Investigation if additional years of advanced fellowship are sought, such as through the VAQS program.
+Coursework in statistics or epidemiology is possible for those not planning on a master’s degree

 Physician Investigator Track

-Physician Investigator Track: to prepare fellows for careers in ID-related laboratory science or clinical investigation.
+Physician Investigator Track: to prepare fellows for careers in ID-related bench research or clinical investigation.

 1. Basic science emphasis